 It is important that both the application and the letter of acceptance from the department clearly indicate that the student is in an AGDP.

-- The student applies for graduation by completing their undergraduate audit with college advising office staff and returning the audit to the Registrar’s Office.
-The Registrar’s Office staff will update the Banner degree screen (SHADEGR) with the anticipated graduation date for the bachelor’s degree.
+- The student applies for graduation by completing their undergraduate audit with the College of Arts and Sciences advising office staff and returning the audit to the registrar’s office.
+The registrar’s office staff will update the Banner degree screen (SHADEGR) with the anticipated graduation date for the bachelor’s degree.
 The semester following that anticipated graduation date will be effective term of the graduate admission.